imisi-akande/DataScience-With-Airbnb/README.md

 - **Evaluation:** Present the result of the analysis in form of tables and graphs.

 ### Prerequisites<a name="prerequisites"></a>
+- Install anaconda to manage your data environment[here](https://www.anaconda.com/products/individual)
+- Run conda -V on your terminal to confirm conda is installed and its in your path
+- To create conda environment with a specific python version run `conda create -n airbnb-env python=3.7`
+- To activate the virtual environment run `conda activate airbnb-env`  or `source activate airbnb-env`
+- Next, you can add your virtual environment to Jupyter by running: `python -m ipykernel install --user --name=airbnb-env`
+- Check if its among the kernel list with `jupyter kernelspec list`
+- conda install jupyter to install jupyter notebook
+- Run `jupyter notebook` to start the interactive environment

 You can check the requirements.txt file for the prerequisites
 - Pandas (data manipulation and analysis)
 - NumPy (scientific computing)